Football is one of the most punishing contact sports in the world. But how tall do you have to be to hit the gridiron on Sundays?

 Notoriously the most important (and most scrutinized) position in the league, signal-callers are typically tall enough to be able to see over the offensive line.
 But over the past decade, we’ve seen smaller players make an impact under center.

-At 5’10″, Kyler Murray is the smallest quarterback in the NFL today.
-The 2019 first-overall pick is an entire 8 inches smaller than Justin Herbert, one of the league’s tallest starting quarterbacks (6’6″).
+At 5’10″, Kyler Murray is one of the smallest quarterbacks in the NFL today.
+The 2019 first-overall pick is a full 8 inches smaller than Justin Herbert, one of the league’s tallest quarterbacks (6’6″).

 Average Height of an NFL Running Back

-At the smallest position in professional football, halfbacks come in all shapes and sizes.
+At the smallest position in professional football, running backs come in all shapes and sizes.
 With more NFL teams moving toward a “running back by committee” approach, there’s enough room for everyone – from diminutive pass-catchers to big-bodied bruisers.

-Listed at 5 feet 5 1⁄4 inches, running back J.J.
-Taylor is the shortest active NFL player.
-He’s nearly 10 inches shorter than Derrick Henry, the tallest and heaviest back in the league (6’3″).
+Listed at 5 feet 5 inches, running back Deuce Vaughn is the shortest active NFL player.
+He’s 9 inches shorter than Derrick Henry, the tallest and heaviest back in the league (6’2″ and 247 pounds).

 RELATED: How Josh Jacobs Went From Zero-Star Recruit To Top NFL Running Back